Fly Fishing

 Possible Fly Fishing Method in Bangladesh.

-Angling in BangladeshBesides, village people sometimes come out at night for fishing with spears.
+Angling in BangladeshBesides, village people sometimes come out at night to fish with spears.
 It is a very common scene in Bangladeshi villages to see that many people are walking alongside the edges of the rivers or canals with torches in one hand holding a spear with the other looking very carefully and silently for the treasures to hurt.
 Targets are wallago attus, snakeheads, murrells, barbels, climbing perches, chitals etc.

-You might have already known that big predators come near the surface and in shallow water in search of foods at night.
+You might have already known that big predators come near the surface and in shallow water in search of food at night.
 Besides, they are attracted to the light sources for the fallen insects.
 A strong and concentrated light also gives great visibility into water.
-I am not good at all in drawing or sketching, so please don’t laugh.
+I am not good at all at drawing or sketching, so please don’t laugh.
 I have tried to demonstrate the concept of fly fishing in Bangladesh with the attached drawings (if you say they are drawings).
 I am really curious to know what you are thinking now.
 Isn’t it madness?
 Madness for a real thrilling adventure and a rush of adrenal?